-- via Base Address;

-- 2. via GEOgraphical address;

-- 3. via Multicast/Chained Block Transfer addressing mode.
+- 1. via Base Address; - 2. via GEOgraphical address (to be used only for CBLT cycles); - via Multicast/Chained Block Transfer addressing mode.
+3.

 4.1.1.
 Addressing via Base Address

 The module works in A24/A32 mode.
 This implies that the module's address must be specified in a word of 24 or 32 bit.
 The Address Modifier codes recognised by the module are summarised in Table 4.1.